Breadcrumbs

 - Funding awarded in: 2023

-- Science Leader(s): John Hervey
+- Principal Investigator(s): John Hervey

 Climate change is driving more frequent harmful algal blooms.
 These events produce dangerous toxins that accumulate in freshwater and marine environments, adversely affecting shellfish aquaculture industries and community health.
 Current testing strategies are primarily restricted to industry, as they are expensive and require specialised processing, expertise, and equipment only available in modern laboratories.
 Places where the infrastructure for such testing is unavailable, for example in many Pacific Islands and Māori communities that traditionally harvest seafood, are most at risk.
 Sampling frequency, speed, and cost are areas for improvement in food-toxin testing.